revivek/oy/README.md

 ## HTML attributes

-In addition to the [attributes supported by React](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes), these HTML attributes are supported on Oy.Element components:
+In addition to the [attributes supported by React](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes), these HTML attributes are supported on `Oy` components:

 ```
 align background bgColor border vAlign